openedx/xblock-sdk/README.rst

 Docker
 ~~~~~~

-Alternatively, you can build and run the xblock-sdk in Docker (we are using docker-compose which
+Alternatively, you can build and run the xblock-sdk in Docker (we are using docker compose which
 can be installed as explained at https://docs.docker.com/compose/install/)

 After cloning this repository locally, go into the repository directory and build the Docker image::